KedarKandel/journey-bike-app/README.md

 👉 Departure,Return,Departure_station_id,Departure_station_name,Return_station_id,Return_station_name,Covered_distance_m,Duration_sec 🤏🏼

-- create a database called helsinkibikes or anything and mention this name in the .env file DATABASE = helsinkibikes and other env variables.

-   * postgres cmd: create database helsinkibikes;

 1. cd backend

 2. Install all the required dependencies for the backend: npm install

 3. Create a PostgreSQL database and configure the database connection in the .env file.(refer to my application letter)

+  - create a database called helsinkibikes or anything and mention this name in the .env file DATABASE = helsinkibikes and other env variables.

+    * on terminal login to postgres: psql -U postgres
+    * postgres query: create database helsinkibikes;

+4. In server.js file, call the function loadData() only once  to avoid data duplication.

-4. Start the backend server: npm run dev
+5. Start the backend server: npm run dev
+6. wait until "Data imported successfully!"
+6. now comment back the // loadData() function.

+ * All set now for backend.
- * node express app will be running at port 3001.
+ * node express app will be listening at port 3001.

 # Frontend:
 1. cd frontend